South Dakota Department of Health

 Who gets babesiosis?

 Babesiosis is seen most frequently in the elderly or in immunocompromised individuals.
 Cases of this disease have been reported during springs, summer and fall in coastal areas in the northeastern United States.
 Cases have also been reported in Wisconsin, California, Georgia and some European countries.
-Several cases of babesiosis can occur in people who have had their spleen removed.
+Severe cases of babesiosis can occur in people who have had their spleen removed.

 How is babesiosis spread?